 Best Friends, along with other animal advocacy organizations, filed an amicus brief for the dogs to be saved, and the court later appointed a guardian/special master to oversee the evaluation of the dogs.

 Best Friends was given custody of 22 of the most traumatized dogs, and John Garcia — who co-managed the sanctuary’s dogs at the time — flew from Virginia to Utah with the dogs so they’d already be familiar with him when they arrived at the sanctuary.

 “These dogs, which we called ‘The Vicktory Dogs,’ were different than what we expected,” he said.
 “Most of the time when dogs are rescued from a dogfighting operation ... they are easy to handle and comfortable with being approached by a person.
 But these dogs, their temperaments ran from one end of the spectrum to another.
 While there were some that were comfortable with people, we had many more that were completely terrified and shutdown.”

 Garcia and his staff spent a great deal of time with the dogs and developed individual rehabilitation plans for each one.

 “We tracked every dog every day.
 That helped us keep adjusting the plan.
 It was amazing to see how much change happened.
 We especially noticed that once they got to go home, they blossomed.
 Little Red, for instance, was scared to death of everything, and once she got into a home, she turned into a diva.”

-“The Champions” is a new documentary that follows five of Vick’s dogs from rescue to adoption as well as the six pit bulls that remain at Best Friends.
+“The Champions” is a documentary that follows five of Vick’s dogs from rescue to adoption as well as six pit bulls with Best Friends.
 It's an uplifting reminder of how our discussion of dogfighting — from the rescued dogs to the people who put them in danger — has evolved into a story about second chances.
 Check out the movie's trailer below: